Looking for a new show to watch while at home? This list of the best shows on Netflix, Hulu, and Amazon Prime to binge right now is HUGE!

 Dawson’s Creek: O.M.G.
 I was so in love with this show growing up.
 Although I was a Pacey girl all the way, there was something so sweet and earnest about Dawson and his puppy dog views on high school romance.

-Catastrophe: This one is on Amazon Prime, and seriously, kudos to them for streaming such an ingenious new show.
-I can’ believe how accurate (and hilarious) the conversations on modern day dating, marriage, and parenting are.
+Catastrophe: This one is on Amazon Prime, and seriously, kudos to them for streaming such an ingenious show.
+I can’t believe how accurate (and hilarious) the conversations on modern day dating, marriage, and parenting are.
 Somewhat raunchy, with plenty of funny, this is one my husband and I binge the second each new season is released.
-Patiently awaiting Season 3 despite the fact that Season 2 just came out.

 Felicity: Just thinking about this show brings back all of the feels.
 I could totally relate to shy girl Felicity when I used to anxiously await a new episode each week.
 Obviously well worth the trip down memory lane.